How to check for bed bugs by self-inspecting your home or apartment

 Check their common hiding places:

 The Bed: Bed bugs tend to hide on the bed frame, or around the seams of the mattresses and baseboard.
-Of course, being a reader of M&M Pest Control Blog, you are a smart cookie who already has your mattress and bed frame each encased in a certified bed-bug cover; check these covers for rips or tears, and check the seams of the zipper.
+Check your pillow, covers, and sheets for rips or tears.
 If your bed has a metal frame, use duct tape to cover sharp edges in order to avoid tears.

 Make sure you get the flashlight into the joints of the bed frame (or run the crevice tool into them if you can’t see).
 If you want to be extra thorough, take apart the bed frame to inspect the joints.
 Check personal items near your bed, but do not stick your crevice tool into anything electronic while looking.